Your MyAtlantis Account

 Military Family Rate

 Atlantis salutes our service members and families.
 We're pleased to offer 1...

 Take advantage of great savings and receive your AAA 10% discount off our b...

 Immerse yourself in Spa Atlantis, northern Nevada's first Forbes Four-Star...

 Complimentary Night Offer

 Book two nights and get the third night free!
 Log in to your MyAtlantis Onl...

 Casino Games & Special Events

-Join our Free Spring Fling Online Slot Contest for a chance to win a luxury...
+Join our Free Taste of Atlantis Online Slot Contest to win great prizes!...